Virtual Strategic Incident Command Revalidation (1186)

 12. Use the IIMARCH document to brief the F&RS representative attending SCG.

 WHO SHOULD ATTEND?

-Incident Commanders who hold the Skills for Justice Strategic Incident Command qualification or operate at Level 4 and require formal competence revalidation.
+Incident Commanders with the Skills for Justice Strategic Incident Command qualification or operate at Level 4 require formal competence revalidation.

 Zoom or Cisco Webex